We sometimes get questions from AA members about certain aspects of our project. Here is our best effort to answer them.

 We believe this is the best reason to participate in the app.
 We help intergroups connect alcoholics with their AA meeting listings.

 We don't believe that we are an "outside enterprise," we are an AA service organization in the same sense that a YPAA is.
 Furthermore, we don't believe that organizations that participate are endorsing us.
 They are free to link to us from their websites, and many do, but this is not a requirement.
-Finally, AA service entities make use outside services all the time.
+Finally, AA service entities make use of outside services all the time.
 They list their information in telephone directories, some take ads in public places.
 Most today worry about their website's search engine optimization.
 We are like an AA search engine.

 Meanwhile there are many other apps and websites that copy meeting information from AA websites and list it without permission or attribution, some for a fee or with ads, and many inaccurately.
 We are the opposite.
 We get permission first, we attribute our information, we don't charge or run ads, and we maintain our listings assiduously.